hanochk/Isis_tweet_detection_semantic_similarity_kaggle/README.md

 Approach No.2 was adopted here since it is fully trainable using the SBERT model as a pre-trained backbone.

 A textual similarity model such as SBERT (Bi-Encoder) was trained to get maximal cosine similarity for semantic similar sentences and also used for clustering purposes.
 Disclaimer: many SBERT models are under various challenges such as MTEB one.
 Hence picking the right model is also an issue to be further optimized.

-I've chosen one of the top models, mostly used, in the leaderboard, all-MiniLM-L6-v2, which can be used for tasks like clustering or semantic search and yields an embedding size of 384. it is 5 times faster and still offers good quality and very popular.
+I've chosen one of the top models, mostly used, in the leaderboard, all-MiniLM-L6-v2, which can be used for tasks like clustering or semantic search and yields an embedding size of 384. it is 5 times faster and still offers good quality and is very popular.

 It supports a sequence length of 256 tokens (WordPiece) which is equivalent to ~160 words.
 It doesn’t necessarily tell that the meaning is similar among ISIS tweets hence the contextualized, SBERT, embeddings aren’t supposed to be separable.